Local Development

 |---|---|

-/entity-checker | Default card variant — shows both a violated and a clean state side by side |
+/entity-checker | Default card variant — violated and clean state |

 /entity-checker-compact | Compact accordion variant — same two states |